pwyf/ati/2018/agencies/uae-mofaic.md

 ---

-UAE-MOFAIC is the second worst performer in this year's index, in the very poor category.
+The Ministry of Foreign Affairs and International Cooperation of the United Arab Emirates (UAE-MOFAIC) is in the very poor category and the second worst performer in this year's Index.

-As in 2016, none of the 36 indicators are published in the IATI standard.
+As in 2016, none of the 36 indicators are published in the IATI Standard.

-The UAE score on annual report and procurement policy which are both published on MOFAIC’s website.
+UAE-MOFAIC scores on annual report and procurement policy which are both published on UAE-MOFAIC’s website.
 Information on organisation strategy, allocation policy, contact details and tenders are sometimes available.
 Information for all other indicators is not published at all.

 ---